 Julie Hersh is President of the Hersh Foundation, philanthropist and author of the book Struck by Living: From Depression to Hope.
 Struck by Living was released in 2014 in Spanish as Decidí Vivir and the latest English version was released in 2017.

-Featured on Fox and Friends, PBS (KERA Think! with Krys Boyd), Dallas Morning News and numerous radio programs, Julie's goal is to provide a living example that mental illness is a manageable disease.
-Julie’s Struck by Living blog is featured on the Psychology Today website.
+Featured on Fox and Friends, PBS (KERA Think! with Krys Boyd), Dallas Morning News and numerous radio programs, Julie's goal is to provide a living example that mental illness is a manageable disease. ulie believes that mental health can be managed by using Common SENSE: Sleep, Exercise, Nutrition, Stress Management and External Support.
+She has also written a version of her Common SENSE list for College Students called, College SENSE.
+In addition, Julie’s Struck by Living blog is featured on her website as well as prior years on Psychology Today.
 Julie and her son Daniel were featured in a story for the Mental Health Channel.
 Both she and her husband, Ken, were also the subject of Healthination.com’s True Champions series.

 As Board Chair of the 2017 Tony Award winning Dallas Theater Center, she encourages the measurement of the impact of the arts on mental health of a community.
 Through the combined efforts of Dallas Theater Center’s Public Works Dallas, UT Southwestern and the existing research of Linguistic anthropologist Shirley Brice Heath, she hopes to give more evidence to support the arts as an underutilized benefit to mental health.